This Lemon Cheesecake may be my favorite cheesecake that I’ve eaten in recent history.

 - THEN once the eggs are added, only beat until they’re incorporated.

-- If you overbeat the batter once the eggs are added, you run the risk of causing all sorts of problems, like large cracks on the cheesecake surface.
+- If you overbeat the batter once the eggs are added, this can cause all sorts of problems, like large cracks on the cheesecake surface or sinkage in the middle.

-- Scrape down the bottom and sides of the bowl frequently.
+- Scrape down the bottom and sides of the bowl and the beater attachment frequently to prevent unincorporated pockets of ingredients.

 3. No Quick Temperature Changes